 Concordia University of Edmonton is proud to own the largest handbell collection in Canada, supporting a student- and community-based ensemble.
 Both ensembles are led by Debbie Rice.

 The Concordia Ringers were founded in 2000, following a generous gift by the Concordia Guild.
-Using a six-octave set of Malmark handbells and a five-octave set of Malmark handchimes, as well as the newly acquired five-octave set of Whitechapel bells, this ensemble rehearses twice a week and performs in concerts, on tours, and for special events.
+Using a seven-octave set of Malmark handbells and a six-octave set of Malmark handchimes, as well as a five-octave set of Whitechapel bells, this ensemble rehearses twice a week and performs in concerts, on tours, and for special events.

 Each season there is potential for an auditioned quartet from within the group.

-The performance schedule includes annual participation in the Sacred Music Festival, the Concordia Christmas concert, and the Chamber Music Ensembles concert, as well as weekend tours in the fall and winter.
+The performance schedule may include participation in the Sacred Music Festival, the Concordia Christmas concert, and/or a Chamber Music Ensembles concert, as well as weekend tours in the fall and winter.
 The Ringers receive academic credit for their year, which includes performances, quizzes, and exams.

-Students can register for Handbell Ensemble by enrolling in MUP 164/165.
+Students can register for the handbell ensemble by enrolling in MUPE 164/264.
 No audition is necessary, but students are expected to have some musical literacy.